h5md/h5md/h5md.rst

 * creator: The name of the program that created the file.
 * version: The version of the h5md specification that the file conforms to.
+* creation_time: The creation time of the file.
+It is a RFC 822 conforming string.

 Standardized data elements